gollum/gollum/README.md

 repo.commit('My message')
 ```

-### Committing and adding branches to repositories, 'plumbing' style (also works with bare repo's)
+### Committing and adding branches to repositories, 'plumbing' style (also works with bare repos)
 ```ruby
 repo = repo.new("repo.git")
 tree = Tree.new_from_hashmap(repo, {"newblob" => "contents"}, repo.head.tree ) # As above, use the current head commit's tree as a starting point and add "newblob"